Louisiana Voodoo: Prominent figures

-20th and 21st centuries
+Decline and extinction

-By the early 20th century, there were no more publicly prominent Voodoo practitioners active in New Orleans.
+Anderson argued that Voodoo remained a vibrant religion into the late 19th century, at which it went into decline.
+The last significant evidence for Voodoo as a living tradition in the Upper Mississippi Valley was from a late 19th-century article by Mary Alicia Owen.
+By the early 20th century, there were no longer any publicly prominent Voodoo practitioners active in New Orleans, and after the early 1940s there was no more evidence that Voodoo was being actively practiced.
 According to the historian Carolyn Morrow Long, "Voodoo, as an organized religion, had been thoroughly suppressed by the legal system, public opinion, and Christianity."

 In the late 1930s and early 1940s, the first serious attempts to document Voodoo's history were made.
-As part of the government's Works Progress Administration, the Louisiana Writers' Project financed fieldworkers to interview seventy elderly black New Orleanians regarding their experience with Voodoo as it existed between the 1870s and 1890s; many recounted tales of Marie Laveau.
+As part of the government's Works Progress Administration, the Federal Writers' Project financed fieldworkers to interview seventy elderly black New Orleanians regarding their experience with Voodoo as it existed between the 1870s and 1890s; many recounted tales of Marie Laveau.
 This interview material was used as a partial basis for the journalist Robert Tallant's Voodoo in New Orleans; first published in 1946, it engaged in sensationalist coverage although came to be regarded as the pre-eminent work on the subject throughout the century.

-As Voodoo as a communal religion devoted to worshiping deities and ancestors declined, many of its practices that were designed to control or influence events and people continued to be practiced, often being termed hoodoo.
-In New Orleans, hoodoo displayed greater Roman Catholic influences than similar African American folk practices elsewhere in the southern states.
+As Voodoo as a communal religion devoted to worshiping deities and ancestors declined, a belief in both benevolent and malevolent supernaturalism, coupled with various practices to control and influence events, survived, often being termed hoodoo.
+In New Orleans, hoodoo displayed greater Catholic influences than similar African American folk practices elsewhere in the southern states.
 Specialists in hoodoo, known as "doctors" or "workers", often worked out of their homes or shops providing gris-gris, powders, oils, perfume, and incense to clients.
 Such practices concerned the Anglo-Protestant elite, with regulations being introduced to restrict various healing and fortune-telling practices in the city, resulting in many hoodoo practitioners being convicted, and either fined or imprisoned, in the first half of the 20th century.